Pixel (973) 784-8402

 Levels of Dog Bite Injuries

-Medical experts often turn to the Dunbar Bite Scale to classify the severity of dog bite injuries.
+Medical experts often turn to the Dunbar Bite Scale to classify the severity of dog attack injuries.
 The scale defines six levels of dog bites based on wound characteristics and severity.

 • Level 1 – Aggressive behavior but no contact or bite marks